joshuacronemeyer/dependabot_report/README.md

 You can find instructions for getting an oauth token [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Be sure to give it repo access for whatever repo you are reporting on.

+## Limitations

+If a repo has more than 100 alerts the report will not include them since we don't paginate from the github API.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.